 The researchers noted that patients with the lowest 25% of vitamin E had a hip fracture risk that was 51% higher than the subjects with the highest levels of vitamin E. In other words the higher a person’s vitamin E level was the lower the hip fracture risk was.
 The researchers adjusted for body mass index, for serum vitamin D levels and other factors.
 It did not change the results.

 The authors of the study suggested that oxidative stress contributes to osteoporosis.
 This is what leads to subsequent hip fractures.
 Vitamin E is a strong antioxidant, so it is not unexpected to find that vitamin E deficiency is a contributor to osteoporosis.

-Comment: As the links below suggest, osteoporosis is a multifactorial condition where contributors are low vitamin D3 intake, low vitamin K2 intake, calcitonin deficiency and magnesium deficiency.
+Comment: As the links below suggest, osteoporosis is a multifactorial condition.
+Contributors are low vitamin D3 intake, low vitamin K2 intake, calcitonin deficiency and magnesium deficiency.
 Now it is also known that deficiency in vitamin E can also be a contributor to osteoporosis that leads to subsequent hip fractures.

 More info on causes of osteoporosis: